 You need to lie.
 Yup, you heard me.
 You need to lie to yourself.

 I find that whatever money I have to spend gets spent.
-If I have $100 to spend on groceries than I will spend $100 on groceries.
-This is the same whether is on food, clothing, toys, Yom Tov, holidays, etc. the money that you have will get spent.
+If I have $100 to spend on groceries, then I will spend $100 on groceries.
+This is the same whether it is on food, clothing, toys, Yom Tov, holidays, etc., the money you have will get spent.

 Tricking yourself to help save money

 The trick is never to have that money in the first place.
 Lie to yourself about the amount of money you have.
 But you have to be really convincing to do that.
 I’m not dumb!
 I can easily look into my bank account and see how much money I have.
 And then that money will get spent.
 So the money cannot be in your bank account.

 If your money is in your bank account, no matter how many spreadsheets you use for your budget or how many times you calculated how much you should be spending, that money will be gone before you can blink.
 It doesn’t help to make a budget, and I hope you have the willpower to follow through.
 You don’t have the willpower.
 That’s why you need help saving money.

 This is not meant to shame anyone.
 I have no willpower for certain things either.
 For example, I am always looking at my phone.
 The news, Twitter, what app groups.
 It is very addicting.
 So when I am trying not to look at my phone, I don’t keep my phone near me.
 That would be setting myself up to fail.
 Of course, I will look at my phone.

 No, what I have to do is put my phone in the other room.
 I have to use the charger in my bedroom to not charge in the living room where I am hanging with my kids.
 If I have to get up and walk to another room to get my phone, I’m less likely to just do mindless scrolling.
 I will only get up and walk to where the phone is if I really need it.
 This is how to break all bad habits.
 Don’t just assume you will be able to do it- actually, take action or a step to make it happen.